xu-yuan1/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/accuracy-aware-quantization/accuracy-aware-quantization-algorithm.rst

 Introduction
 ~~~~~~~~~~~~

 The purpose of AccuracyAwareQuantization Algorithm is performing precise quantization, while keeping model accuracy within a pre-defined range.
-In comparison to :ref:`DefaultQuantization <doxid-pot_compression_algorithms_quantization_default__r_e_a_d_m_e>` algorithm this may cause a degradation in performance because some layers can be reverted back to the original precision.
+In comparison to :ref:`DefaultQuantization <default_quantization_algorithm>` algorithm this may cause a degradation in performance because some layers can be reverted back to the original precision.

 Parameters
 ~~~~~~~~~~

-Since the :ref:`DefaultQuantization <doxid-pot_compression_algorithms_quantization_default__r_e_a_d_m_e>` algorithm is used as an initialization, all its parameters are also valid and can be specified.
+Since the :ref:`DefaultQuantization <default_quantization_algorithm>` algorithm is used as an initialization, all its parameters are also valid and can be specified.
 Below is an example of the ``AccuracyAwareQuantization`` method and its parameters:

 .. ref-code-block:: cpp